LowGravityPL/raccoonwp.github.io/pages/recipes.md

 # Recipes
 Our main idea was to give you strong, solid structure for your project.
-At the same time we want allow you to add to and shape the project to suit your needs.
+At the same time we want to allow you to add to and shape the project to suit your needs.

 Please follow the instructions below to customize Raccoon to your needs.